thaliproject/thali/presenceprotocolBindings.md

 This also means that we are depending on the non-TCP transport connections to provide us with proper flow control as none of the TCP window sizing commands will be communicated across the wire.

+And most interestingly, this means that the actual port that the client was intended to attach to won't be included in the connection.
+In a way this makes sense as how would a remote client know which port to connect to anyway?

 ## Thali's multiplexing layer is a mandatory requirement
 In addition we only define a single TCP/IP connection that can be bound to the non-TCP transports.
 In general it is not useful to have only a single TCP/IP connection so we mandate that both the Bluetooth and MPCF bindings MUST always use the Thali [TCP Multiplexer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/master/thali/tcpmultiplex.js) on top of the singleton TCP/IP connection in order to enable the establishment of multiple TCP/IP connections.